raspberrypilearning/electricity-generation/en/step_7.md

 --- task ---

 Run your program.
 In the **3rd Country** sprite, you should see that the pen draws just one thin line for each resource.
-To make sure the pen to draws the correct amount for each resource, you need to repeat the number of lines the pen is instructed to draw.
+To make sure the pen draws the correct amount for each resource, you need to repeat the number of lines the pen is instructed to draw.

 --- /task ---